needle-mirror/com.unity.adaptiveperformance/Documentation~/provider.md

 }
 ```

 You can override the build processing steps from `IPreprocessBuildWithReport` and `IPostprocessBuildWithReport`, but make sure you call to the base class implementation.
-If you don’t, your settings don't transfer to the built application.
+If you don’t, your settings won't transfer to the built application.

 ```csharp
 public class MyBuildProcessor : AdaptivePerformanceBuildHelper<MySettings>